 There is a distinct creep of a "blame" culture- someone has to be blamed for the process being so protracted.
 We recommend that you your first instinct should be to trust your lawyer ahead of all other players in the home moving process.

-I have been on the look out for a ground for flat up to £305k and found one near me in Oakwood I like with open areas and railway links nearby, the downside is that it's only got 51 remaining years left on the lease.
-There is not much else in Oakwood suitable, so just wondered if I would be making a mistake acquiring a short lease?
+Over the last few months I have been searching for a flat up to £245,000 and found one near me in Oakwood I like with open areas and transport links nearby, the downside is that it's only got 51 years unexpired on the lease.
+I can't really find anything else in Oakwood suitable, so just wondered if I would be making a grave error acquiring a short lease?

-If you need a home loan the remaining unexpired lease term will be problematic.
-Discount the price by the anticipated lease extension will cost if not already taken into account.
-If the current owner has owned the property for a minimum of 2 years you may request that they start the process of the extension and pass it to you.
+Should you need a mortgage that many years will likely be a potential deal breaker.
+Reduce the offer by the expected lease extension will cost if not already taken into account.
+If the current owner has owned the property for a minimum of 2 years you can ask them to start the process of the extension and then assign it to you.
 An additional ninety years can be extended on to the existing lease term with a zero ground rent applied.
-You should speak to your conveyancing lawyer about this matter.
+You should consult your conveyancing solicitor concerning this matter.

 My husband and I are novice buyers - had an offer accepted, but the property agent advised that the seller will only proceed if we instruct the agent's chosen solicitors as they need an ‘expedited deal’.
 We would rather use a high street solicitor who is accustomed to conveyancing in Oakwood